 10. Classic and iconic rocks

-We’re planning to expand the UKVM and other collections over the coming months and years, so we’re open to suggestions and ideas.
+We’re always looking to expand the UKVM and other collections, so we’re open to suggestions and ideas.
+Just email us at firstname.lastname@example.org.

+While the virtual microscope can be used as a standalone tool, we’re also exploring new ways of using its digital content and interconnectedness as part of the Wolfson OpenScience Laboratory.

+If you are using the virtual microscope to teach mineral and rock recognition skills, please let us know your experiences and we’ll post useful creative and innovative ideas on these pages.
 Just email us at email@example.com.

-While the virtual microscope can be used as a standalone tool, we’re also exploring new ways of using its digital content and interconnectedness as part of the Wolfson OpenScience Laboratory projects.

-If you are using the virtual microscope to teach mineral and rock recognition skills let us know your experiences and we’ll post useful creative and innovative ideas on these pages.
-Just email us at firstname.lastname@example.org.

 Guide to Thin Section Microscopy by Raith, Raase and Reinhardt (2012) is a complete and detailed guide to the study of minerals and rocks using a polarising microscope.
-It is freely available on the Mineralogical Society of America website.
+It is freely available on the Open Access Publications section of the Mineralogical Society of America website, along with several other interesting publications.